normid291/errand-concierge/README.md

 1. In Google Cloud Console, enable the **Google Calendar API** for your project.
 2. Create an OAuth 2.0 Client ID (type: Web application).
 3. Add `http://localhost:8000/api/integrations/google/callback` as an authorized redirect URI (and your production callback URL, if deploying).
-4. Add your own Google account as a **Test user** under the OAuth consent screen — this app stays in "Testing" publish status, which is fine for a demo and doesn't require Google's app verification review.
+4. Add your own Google account as a **Test user** under the OAuth consent screen, this app stays in "Testing" publish status, which is fine for a demo and doesn't require Google's app verification review.

 ---